 Dehydrating is probably the oldest method for preserving foods, and the process is so simple ~ just remove all the water and food won’t spoil.
 It works great, especially for water heavy fruit like strawberries.
-Dehydrating through evaporation leaves strawberries smaller, firmer, and with a concentrated flavor.
-Depending on how long you let them dry they can be anywhere from chewy to downright crunchy.
-(I like them when they’re chewy) They’re perfect in cereal, granola, or trail mix, they fit right into a cheeseboard, or just as a healthy snack on their own.
+Dehydrating through evaporation leaves strawberries smaller, firmer, and with a concentrated flavor, so dried strawberries taste even more strawberry-ish!

-Dehydrating is low tech, and easy to do, but it can be time consuming if you don’t have the right equipment.
+Dehydrating strawberries and other foods is low tech, and easy to do, but it can be time consuming if you don’t have the right equipment.
 I have a medium priced dehydrator from Amazon that works great.
 You can spend more or less depending on your needs, but the good news is that it’s by nature a low tech appliance so you shouldn’t encounter problems with whatever you get, as long as you read the reviews 🙂 I’ve used it for apples and berries so far and the results have been great.

 Drying strawberries in a dehydrator is as easy as slicing them and placing them on the dehydrator trays.
 I sliced mine about 1/8 inch thick and they took about 6-7 hours at 135 F (this was my manufacturer’s instructions for fruits/veggies) in the dehydrator to get fully dried.
 If you set it up in the morning, you’ll have your dried fruit by the end the day.

 The texture of these dried strawberries is not quite chewy, not quite crunchy, though you could let them dry even longer if you wanted them to be crispy.
-They are perfect in cereal, granola, trail mix, would be great with cheese, or just as a snack on their own.
-As one of the commenters mentions below, dehydrated fruit is a great healthy snack idea for kids.
+I prefer them on the chewy side, because I think that retains more of the flavor and experience of a fresh strawberry.

 - No dehydrator?
 You can dry fruit in the oven but it’s messier and doesn’t work as well because there isn’t the same air circulation that you get in a dehydrator.